Terms and conditions of all therapy provision

 - Stuart’s Boundary Statement is at our main website.

 - Disciplined Personal Involvement is used in sessions.
 DPI enables clients to experience realistic cause and effect on the therapist or other person.
 This means that the therapist will, in a disciplined manner, reflect emotional response and feelings to the behaviours and comments of the client, in order to provide learning opportunity.
+They may also where appropriate factors to identify them as irrelevant. (for example if they have back pain and wince, so you know it is the back pain and not anything you have said).

 - You agree to the complaints policy http://www.psychoanalysis.center/who/complaints